 LE Audio, Auracast, and the End of Bluetooth Classic

-With newer Bluetooth standards, wireless audio is gradually moving away from older transmission methods that were designed at a time when wireless headphones were far less common.
-LE Audio introduces changes that focus on efficiency and new use cases rather than on pushing sound quality to higher levels.
+Newer Bluetooth standards gradually depart from older transmission methods designed when wireless headphones were less common.
+LE Audio introduces changes emphasizing efficiency and new applications rather than pushing sound quality higher.

-For most users, this shift is not immediately noticeable during music listening.
-Instead, the changes become relevant in situations where multiple devices are involved or where reliability is more important than sound improvements.
+Most users won’t immediately notice this shift during music playback.
+Instead, changes become relevant with multiple devices or when reliability outweighs sound improvements.

 Snapdragon Sound and Platform-Locked Audio Features